 It’s something that I learned from my parents.
 I had the parents who always helped me think through what would happen if I didn’t put something away; they reminded me of the possibilities of accidents or damage that could occur if something was left out or kept in an environment that wasn’t safe.

 My dad was especially frugal.
 So to him, the thought of having to repurchase an item that could have lasted much longer if just taken better care of was ludicrous!
 And both my parents were clean freaks.
 A person could eat off my dad’s barn floors, and you could practically perform surgery in my mom’s bathrooms!
 When I was a kid, I thought it was ridiculous.
 Of course, now that I am an adult, I am grateful.
+My parents recently had epoxy floor service near Dallas come and redo their floors, they love it!

 I guess that I inherited their mentality.